mipmip/RUNME.sh/README.md

 RUNME.sh is a tiny tiny toolkit for creating bash cli utilities fast, simple and easy.

+Less is more.
 RUNME.sh is so simple you could have written it yourself.

 ### WHY